-1. Preserve the long-term corpus of the fund.
+1. Preserve the long-term foundation of the fund.

-2. Maximize total return within prudent risk parameters.
+2. Maximize total return within reasonable risk parameters.

 Our investment beliefs:

-1. Diversification is critical because the future is unknown.
+1. Portfolio diversification is critical because the future is unknown.

-2. Prudent asset management must first focus on understanding and balancing risk.
+2. Asset management must first focus on understanding and balancing risk.

 3. Flexibility in investment policy implementation is critical because various asset classes will be in or out of favor at different points in the economic cycle.